imronuke/ADPRES/docs/manual.md

   1.
     1. 4.2.4Problem Case

-This card describes the problem case if necessary.
+This card describes the problem case and case description if necessary.

-Table 4‑5.
-Problem case card

 | %CASE |
 | --- |